allen-munsch/benchmark-django-fastapi/readme.md

 Feel free to open a PR if there is something missing, or if you'd like to see something tested.

-- DJANGO 3.2 ASGI and Uvicorn are not production ready : https://forum.djangoproject.com/t/django-3-2-asgi-uvicorn-is-not-production-ready/8003
+- DJANGO 3.2 ASGI and Uvicorn are not production ready ( unless the majority of your codebase is async capable ) : https://forum.djangoproject.com/t/django-3-2-asgi-uvicorn-is-not-production-ready/8003

+CAVEAT:

+I did find that setting up fast api inside an existing WSGI application has less performance impact for gevent/eventlet code, so at least we can begin trying it out.

+see: `slowasgi/asgi.py`
+also: `testdjango/wsgi_with_slow_api_mounted.py`

 ### What's this about?